sithilxheartz/FilliFY-with-Firebase/README.md

-# 📱 FilliFy – Filling Station Management App
+# 📱 FilliFy – Filling Station Management App (Business Project)

 FilliFy is a smart and modern mobile application designed to streamline operations at fuel stations.
 From real-time fuel tracking to pumper shift management and online oil shop access — it's your all-in-one solution for efficient filling station management.